wp-plugins/mini-membership/readme.txt

 7. Post your best content as private and ask your readers to subscribe if they want to read your best content.

-8. To place a call to action within post content, use the shortcode [minimembership]Your awesome call to action.[/minimembership].The shortcode automatically adds a link to member registration page.You can style the whole call to action using css.
+8. To place a call to action within post content, use the shortcode [minimembership]Your awesome call to action.[/minimembership].The shortcode automatically adds a link to member registration page.You can style the whole call to action using '.mmsc' and '.mmcta' css class selectors.

 Note: You should consider using a Captcha plugin to add captcha to your registration and lost password pages.It prevents auto spam account generation.